 With these same forces now leaping into the regulation of teacher education, we threaten to further cement a very narrow perception of what constitutes education.
 The question that we must ask as teachers of teachers is whether or not any standards allow us broadly to define the ways in which we meet the needs of our communities, or whether standards represent an unnecessary and ineffective narrowing of our mission.
 This is especially critical for those of us who prepare teachers to serve the most needy of schools.
-The experiences of the last decade suggest that schools with economically advantaged families are less impacted by the standards movement's narrowing of mission.
-Will the new teacher-preparation standards prepare teachers who can think broadly enough to evaluate and serve the needs of their students; or will we create teachers with only ineffective technical skills to serve up the latest teacher-proof curricula to the most demanding of students?
+The experiences of the last decade suggest that schools with economically advantaged families are less impacted by the standards prepare teachers who can think broadly enough to evaluate and serve the needs of their students; or will we create teachers with only ineffective technical skills to serve up the latest teacher-proof curricula to the most demanding of students?